 To grow your physical strength, you need to train and work at exercising and lifting weights.
 To grow in your career, you’ve got to put in the work to deepen your knowledge, gain skills and develop a network that will help you take that next step toward where you want to be.

-Whether you're a seasoned manager or new entry-level employee, a degree from Cornerstone University can help you take that step.
-Check out our degree programs to discover the program that can equip you to achieve your goals.
+Whether you’re a seasoned manager or new entry-level employee, a degree from Cornerstone University can help you take that step.
+Check out our degree programs to discover the path that can equip you to achieve your goals.